 If your service is municipal owned, or you are a contracted private for profit, the REMIT TO section is filled out indicating your municipality.
 If you're a nonprofit service, the REMIT TO section is filled out indicating your service.
 The application and process timeline is as follows:

-- Application materials will be available to EMS service directors in E-Licensing (link is external).
+- Application materials will be available to EMS service directors in E-Licensing.
 The application is located under "New Applications."
 Beginning with the SFY 2016 funding cycle, applications will only be accepted via E-Licensing.

 - Applications are due by 5:00 p.m., May 31, 2018.